MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120718-hyper-v-replica-certificate-based-authentication-in-windows-server-2012.md

 **Note** :

-  * The pre-requisites certificate based authentication remains unchanged (as seen in an earlier post “[**Hyper-V Replica - Prerequisites for certificate based deployments**](/virtualization/community/team-blog/2012/20120313-hyper-v-replica-prerequisites-for-certificate-based-deployments)”)
+  * The pre-requisites certificate based authentication remains unchanged (as seen in an earlier post "[**Hyper-V Replica - Prerequisites for certificate based deployments**](/virtualization/community/team-blog/2012/20120313-hyper-v-replica-prerequisites-for-certificate-based-deployments)")

   * Only the workflow for picking the certificate has changed – all other functionality (such as handling seamless replication during VM migration) and requirements (certificates, firewall rules) remain unchanged

-**Windows Server “8” Beta Workflow:**
+**Windows Server "8" Beta Workflow:**

   * A post explaining the workflow in Beta was published [earlier](https://blogs.technet.com/b/virtualization/archive/2012/04/23/certificate-based-authentication-and-powershell.aspx).
 In summary, Hyper-V administrators picked a certificate from the **Trusted Root Certification Authorities** store of the Local Machine for certificate based authentication.